hcixaitutorial/hcixaitutorial.github.io/index.md

 ## Overview

-The increasing adoption of AI, and in particular Machine Learning technologies that use opaque deep neural networks, has spurred great academic and public interest in Explainable AI (XAI).
-On the one hand, the research community is producing a rapidly growing collection of XAI techniques.
-On the other hand, to deliver satisfying user experiences with AI explanations requires user-centered approaches and interdisciplinary research to connect user needs and the technical advancement.
+Artificial Intelligence (AI) technologies are increasingly used to make decisions and perform autonomous tasks in critical domains such as healthcare, finance, and employment.
+The needs to understand AI in order to improve, contest, develop appropriate trust and better interact with AI systems have spurred great academic and public interest in Explainable AI (XAI).
+On the one hand, the rapidly growing collection of XAI techniques allows diverse styles of explanations to be incorporated in AI systems.
+On the other hand, to deliver satisfying user experiences with AI explanations requires user-centered approaches and interdisciplinary research to connect user needs and technical advancement.
 In short, XAI is an area with growing needs and exciting opportunities for HCI research.

-This course is intended for HCI researchers and practitioners who are interested in developing and designing explanation features in AI systems, and those who want to understand the trends and core topics in XAI.
-In particular, we will draw on our experience working with industry design practitioners to discuss the opportunities and challenges to incorporate state-of-the-art XAI techniques in various AI applications [1].
+This course is intended for HCI researchers and practitioners who are interested in developing and designing explanation features in AI systems, and those who want to understand the trends and core topics in the XAI literature.
+The course will introduce available toolkits that make it easy to create explanations for ML models, including AIX 360 [2], a comprehensive toolkit providing technical and educational resources on the topic such as introduction to XAI concepts, python code libraries, and tutorials.

-The course will also introduce available toolkits that make it easy to create XAI, including [AIX 360](http://aix360.mybluemix.net), a comprehensive toolkit providing technical and educational resources for XAI [2].
-Attendees will also have the opportunity to gain hands-on experience with implementing multiple styles of explanations with AIX 360 and provided code samples.
+We will also draw on our experience working with industry design practitioners to discuss opportunities and challenges to incorporate state-of-the-art XAI techniques in AI systems, including a "question-driven XAI design process" we developed in the practice [1].

 **Outline**